itsmng/wiki-backup/docs/plugins/ocsinventoryng-plugin.md

 ![](../img/ocsinventoryng/ocsinventoryng_ipdiscover_snmp.png)

-* `Merge IpDiscover equipment with SNMP equipment if IP address matches` : enable/disable the merging of Ipdiscover devices with SNMP devices if the IP address matches.
+* `Merge IpDiscover equipment with SNMP equipment if IP address matches` : enable/disable the merging of IpDiscover devices with SNMP devices if the IP address matches.
 If an IpDiscover equipment corresponds to an SNMP equipment, it will be automatically filled in as an identified equipment in OCS.
 * `Switch the equipment to identified on OCS with type` (required if the option above is enabled) : select the type of OCS network which will be automatically assigned to the IpDiscover equipment on OCS at the time of identification.

 #### IpDiscover Non-Inventoried Equipment configurations